JMSerranoRodriguez/supplementary_paracetamol_dogs/README.md

 Supplementary material for modeling and simulation of intravenous paracetamol in dogs

 This repository contains the supplementary material related to the study entitled “Population Pharmacokinetics of Intravenous Paracetamol: Do All Dog Breeds Process the Drug Similarly?”
 It includes the MLXTRAN codes used for modelling and simulation in MonolixSuite, as well as various plots for the population model validation.
 Finally, it also contains the R file and accompanying scripts used to generate the 3D surface plots and to compare the targets.
+You will need to have a version of R installed on your machine to run the visualisation widgets.
+Make sure you adjust the path to your local directory in the R script so that the HTML files run correctly.